Heisenberg-limited quantum interferometry with multi-photon subtracted twin beams: Abstract

 \section{Abstract}

-We propose a new type of a Heisenberg-limited quantum interferometer, whose input is indistinguishably photon-subtracted twin beams.
+We propose a Heisenberg-limited quantum interferometer whose input is twin optical beams from which one or more photons have been indistinguishably subtracted.
 Such an interferometer can yield Heisenberg-limited performance while at the same time giving a direct fringe reading, unlike for the twin-beam input of the Holland-Burnett interferometer.
-We propose a feasible experimental realization, using a nondegenerate optical parametric oscillator above threshold.
+We propose a feasible experimental realization using a photon-number correlated source, such as non-degenerate parametric down-conversion, and perform realistic analyses of performance in the presence of loss and detector inefficiency.